Kore Carrier Board

 ESC Connections

-At each corner of the board are solder pads for ESC power.
-The power wires from your ESCs may be soldered to the pads on the top or bottom surface.
+Solder pads for ESC power are located at each corner of the board.
+The power wires from the ESCs can be soldered to the pads on either the top or bottom of the board.

 Next to the ESC power pads are 3x3 0.1” header pins.
-The bottom row of pins provides power for navigation lights.
-The center pin is 12V and the right pin is ground.
-The left pin is unused and should be removed.
-Make sure you do not plug in an ESC cable into the bottom row of this connector.
+The bottom row of these pins provides power for navigation lights.

 By default, the board does not supply power to the ESC PWM connections.
-However, if no BEC is available to power the ESCs, the user may bridge JP1 with solder to provide 5.3V from the board to the ESCs.
-If JP1 is bridged with solder, do not plug a BEC into the ESC connections.
+However, if no BEC is available to power the ESCs, bridge JP1 with solder to provide 5.3V from the board to the ESCs.

 Most commercially available ESCs expect 3.3V PWM signals from the autopilot to control the motor.
-This is the default setting of a The CUBE.
-If, however, you require 5V PWM signals, there is a convenient switch for this on the carrier board.
-The switch is located on the right side of the board and is labeled “3V PWM” and “5V PWM”.
-Use a pen or a sharp tool to slide the switch to the desired voltage.
+This is the default setting of The CUBE.
+To change to 5V PWM signals, use a pen or a pointed tool to move the switch, which is located on the right side of the board and labeled as 3V PWM / 5V PWM.

 Aux Pins